satyap/image_manipulation/annotate/README.md

 Why
 ---

-ImageMagick command line syntax is dense, impenetrable, and very powerful.
+ImageMagick command line syntax is dense, impenetrable, and powerful.
 I wrote a shellscript at first, and then I wanted to do more comlpicated things from command-line options, so I did a Ruby script.